Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Abstract

 \section{Abstract}

 Removal strategies for atmospheric pollutants are increasingly being considered to mitigate global warming and improve public health.
-However, the global potential of surface-based removal techniques (e.g. sorption, catalysis and filtration) has not yet been quantified based on limits of pollutant transport and removal rates.
-We evaluate the atmospheric pollutant transport to surfaces and assess the potential of surface-based removal technologies for global-scale deployment across a variety of configurations, including air interaction with the built environment, mechanical ventilation and convection systems, and over the global transportation fleet. \update{Cities provide the highest removal potential, with median annual estimates of 30 GtCO$_2$, 0.06 GtCH$_4$, 0.007 GtNO$_\text{x}$ and 0.0001 GtPM$_{2.5}$ transported to their total surface area.
-Cities, solar farms, HVAC systems and filters have the potential to exceed 1 GtCO$_2$/yr (1 GtCO$_2$e/yr for CH$_4$, 20-year GWP) of removal when literature-based CO$_2$-sorbent (CH$_4$-catalyst) efficiencies are applied across their total surface area.
-These values represent theoretical upper bounds and are intended for comparison across applications rather than application-specific deployment.
-HVAC filters have the potential to achieve materials costs as low as \$600 per tCO$_2$ removed (\$2000 per tCO$_2$e) when CO$_2$-sorption (CH$_4$-catalyst) technologies are incorporated into their fibre sheets and maintained through routine filter replacement, compared with \$3000 per tCO$_2$ (\$10000 per tCO$_2$e) for city surfaces, based on the literature values for these technologies’ materials costs.
-These findings demonstrate that integrating surface-based pollutant removal technologies into infrastructure may offer a pathway to advance climate and health objectives, though further studies are needed to assess their feasibility in application, and application-implementation rates and cost. }
+However, the global potential of surface-based removal techniques (e.g. sorption, catalysis and filtration) has not yet been quantified based on the limits of pollutant transport.
+We evaluate the atmospheric pollutant transport to surfaces and assess the potential of surface-based removal technologies for deployment across the built environment, ventilation and convection systems, and the transportation fleet. \updateii{Cities provide the highest transport-limited removal potential, with median annual atmospheric flow rates of 30 GtCO$_2$, 0.06 GtCH$_4$, 0.007 GtNO$_\text{x}$ and 0.0001 GtPM$_{2.5}$ to their total surface area.
+Cities, solar farms and HVAC systems have flow rates large enough to potentially remove more than 1 GtCO$_2$/y (1 GtCO$_2$e/y for CH$_4$, 20-year GWP), if laboratory-scale removal efficiencies from the literature are applied to their total surface area, however, achieving this would require technological advances.} \updateii{These values represent transport-limited upper bounds under current atmospheric concentrations; potential pollutant removal at these scales would alter atmospheric concentrations, thereby reducing the flow rate to surfaces.} \update{Based on their transport-limited upper bounds, HVAC filters have the potential to achieve costs as low as \$600 per tCO$_2$ removed (\$2000 per tCO$_2$e) if CO$_2$-sorption (CH$_4$-catalyst) technologies are incorporated into their surfaces and performance is maintained through routine replacement, compared with \$3000 per tCO$_2$ (\$10000 per tCO$_2$e) for city surfaces, using literature values for these technologies’ material and application costs.} \updateii{These estimates exclude regeneration energy and electricity use associated with catalyst activation and the sorbent downstream chain, and therefore represent order-of-magnitude screening values.} \update{These findings demonstrate that integrating surface-based pollutant removal technologies into infrastructure may offer a pathway to advance climate objectives, though further studies are needed to assess their feasibility in application, and application-implementation rates and cost. }